What are Weak Bones?

 What about Calcium and Vitamin D Supplements?

-Enough intakes of diet rich in Calcium and vitamin D will help you get the required daily intake to keep your bones healthy but if you are not able to get the required daily intake of Calcium and vitamin D from your diet you can complement the food with supplements.
+Enough intakes of a diet rich in Calcium and vitamin D will help you get the required daily intake to keep your bones healthy but if you are not able to get the required daily intake of Calcium and vitamin D from your diet you can complement the food with supplements.
 Before taking the supplements you should know the amount you need to get the required daily allowance, overdose of supplements can lead to side effects.